-If you read the Galaxy Note 20 Ultra paragraph and found yourself interested in the S-Pen but turned off by the still-expensive price, the Galaxy Note 10 Lite is perhaps worth a look.
-You’re still getting the S-Pen for all your scribbling needs; still getting a vibrant Super AMOLED display, it’s just smaller with rounded corners so it’s easier for smaller hands, and best of all, it’s a third of the price of the Galaxy Note 20 Ultra and Galaxy S21 Ultra.
+If you read the Galaxy Note 20 Ultra paragraph and found yourself interested in the S-Pen but turned off by the relatively high price, the Galaxy Note 10 Lite is perhaps worth a look.
+You’re still getting the S-Pen for all your note-taking, sketching needs.
+You’re still getting a vibrant Super AMOLED display, it’s just smaller with rounded corners so it’s easier for smaller hands, and best of all, it’s a third of the price of the Galaxy Note 20 Ultra and Galaxy S21 Ultra.

 In terms of the cameras, you get a trio of 12MP sensors of the wide, ultra-wide, and telephoto varieties.
 The cameras here won’t come close to what the flagships offer but are more than good enough, especially at its mid-tier price point.
 The 4,500 mAh battery ensures all-day endurance too, however the processor here is the Exynos 9810 instead of Qualcomm’s Snapdragon, so don’t expect to play games at the highest graphic setting.

 - If you've decided you really want in on that S-Pen action but don't want to pay $1,000 or more, this is a worthy alternative from Samsung.
 Despite its shortcomings, the Galaxy Note 10 Lite still represents one of the most affordable ways to get the S-Pen experience.

 Best for those annoyed by notches and cut-outs: Samsung Galaxy A80